ramkumarkcse/sample-java1/README.md

-# Java code to download a file from the webpage given a URL
+# Python script to find hash of a file
-Just build the java class and execute it.
+Just execute the script